AttilaSlezak/CSharp_Collections_and_IO_Week14A/README.md

 # CSharp_Collections_and_IO_Week14A

-In these exercises I had to use Collections and IO operations.
+<h3>In these exercises I had to use Collections and IO operations.</h3>

 In <code>SequentialCollections</code> I had to use a <b>Queue</b> and a <b>Stack</b>.